Creation or Evolution: What’s at Stake?

 The Biblical Evidence for Six Literal Days

-1. Genesis is Historical Narrative—not poetry or myth.
+1. Genesis is historical narrative—not poetry or myth.

 Genesis 1–3 presents a structured, sequential record of creation.
 It uses Hebrew wayyiqtol verbs, a hallmark of narrative history, and lacks the parallelism typical of poetry.
 It is tied directly to genealogies in Genesis 5–11 and affirmed as historical by the authors of 1 Chronicles and the Gospel of Luke.
 Luke 3:38 traces Jesus’ lineage all the way to Adam, affirming that Adam was a real, historical man—not a symbol.